mnmnotmail/website/volunteered.md

 _Holy cow, the killer app...
 It's email!_
 I'd unconciously realized that email could not survive the cybercrime crisis;
 a new protocol would be required, and I'd already prototyped it.
-I also recognized that a for-profit startup probably couldn't convince the world to adopt a new email protocol.
+I also recognized that a typical tech startup probably couldn't convince the world to adopt a new email protocol.
-The central concern of a for-profit venture is enriching its owners by satisfying customers.
+The central concern of a for-profit outfit is enriching its owners by satisfying customers.
-My sole motivation would have to be making the Internet safer, while keeping it open.
+My sole motivation has to be making the Internet safer, while keeping it open.

 Three months later, I had a working server in Go, a protocol outline, a short essay titled "Why TMTP?" and a modest to-do list.
-I named it "mnm" (mnm is not mail, a self-referential acronym).
+I named it "mnm" (mnm is not mail, a self-referencing acronym).
 I considered announcing the project then, but decided that it would be more credible and appealing given a client application with features missing in today's email.
 So I composed a client to-do list, which quickly ballooned past modesty, and started learning Vue.js.